-Thermometers (provided by the installer) are installed on the feed/return lines, to/from the collectors to allow the system owner to easily identify the when the solar collectors are working properly.
+Thermometers are installed on the feed/return lines, to/from the collectors to allow the system owner to easily identify the when the solar collectors are working properly.
 The return line from the collectors should be hotter than the feed line.
-A properly installed solar system should provide a temperature differential between 8° and 20° F.
+A properly installed solar system should provide a temperature differential of 10-20°F.